svenpetersen1965/C64-PSU-Global/README.md

 A 230V only type is 35,11€

-This does not incluse the 3D printed case, wich might weigh 150g and take 12h to print.
+This does not incluse the 3D printed case, which might weigh 150g and take 12h to print.